 Getty Images is a British-American stock site founded in 1995.

-It has over 200 million stock photos, video, and music for businesses and consumers.
+It has over 200 million stock photos, videos, and music for businesses and consumers.

-Getty Images is known to grow and expand by acquiring agencies that built up the stock photography industry.
+Getty Images grew and expanded by acquiring agencies from the stock photography industry.

 In 2006, Getty Images acquired iStock, increasing its reach and distribution.